-The next time you’re headed to the beach, sitting by a bonfire or cooking in the kitchen, try to make sure your phone is kept in a cool space.
+The next time you’re headed to the beach, sitting by a bonfire, or cooking in the kitchen, try to make sure your phone is kept in a cool place.
 Not only is this recommended for the safety and functionality of your smartphone, but it’ll help with case yellowing as well.

 - Reduce oils

 Let’s face it, you’re not going to stop using your face cream or favorite moisturizer for a phone case – and you shouldn’t have to.
-But consider using speaker phone when talking to friend and family at home.
-When not at home, use your favorite headphones with their built-in microphone to talk on the phone.
+But consider using speakerphone when talking to friends and family at home.
+When not at home, use earbuds or headphones with a built-in microphone.
 Most of today’s smartphones have voice command and talk to text functionalities – use them!

-If you’re past the point of prevention and your case has already turned yellow, there may still be hope.
-These cleaning methods may not completely clear up your phone case, but they may help to reduce some of the dingy color.
+If you’re past the point of prevention and your case has already turned yellow (and you're not ready to trade it in for one of ours just yet), there may still be hope.
+These cleaning methods may not completely clear up your phone case, but they may help to reduce that dingy color.

 - Magic Eraser

-Yes, those magic erasers made for your walls.
-Their micro structure is perfect for removing stains, grime and tough substances.
-They basically act as an extremely fine sandpaper that takes of the surface layer that often holds most stains and discoloration.
+Yes, those magic erasers you typically use on your walls.
+Their micro structure is perfect for removing stains, grime, and tough substances.
+They basically act as an extremely fine sandpaper that rubs off the surface layer that often holds most stains and discoloration.